61 Cygni is the Flying Star | EarthSky.org

 Enjoying EarthSky?
 Sign up for our free daily newsletter today!

-Bottom line: 61 Cygni – sometimes called the Flying Star – is not bright.
-But it moves exceptionally rapidly against the background of more distant stars.
+Bottom line: 61 Cygni is sometimes called the Flying Star.
+Although it’s not bright, it moves exceptionally rapidly against the background of more distant stars.
 Its motion reveals its nearness to Earth.

 Larry Sessions has written many favorite posts in EarthSky's Tonight area.
 He's a former planetarium director in Little Rock, Fort Worth and Denver and an adjunct faculty member at Metropolitan State University of Denver.
 He's a longtime member of NASA's Solar System Ambassadors program.
 His articles have appeared in numerous publications including Space.com, Sky & Telescope, Astronomy and Rolling Stone.
 His small book on world star lore, Constellations, was published by Running Press.